CultivateHQ/cultivateHQ.com/source/posts/2015-10-15-phoenix-elm-2.md

 </section>

-## Adding Elm
+## Getting Elm and Phoenix to play together

 Now that we have a basic Phoenix application in place, let's add a basic Elm application into the mix.

-### Getting Elm and Phoenix to play together

 There are several ways that we can combine Phoenix with Elm:

 1. Keep the two applications completely separate.
 This is probably the easiest way to go.